-In 1999, the UK government initiated its ‘third stream’ activities, funded in England by the Higher Education Funding Council for England (HEFCE) through several programmes, the main objective being technology transfer and the commercialisation of university-based research.
+In 1999, the UK government initiated its ‘third stream’ activities, funded in England by the Higher Education Funding Council for England (HEFCE) through several programmes, the main objective being technology transfer and the commercialization of university-based research.
 The first phase of the Medici programme in selected UK universities began in 2002 and, after evaluation, was extended to 2006.
 It was led by the University of Birmingham and initially involved medical schools, schools of biosciences and health care-related disciplines in five research-intensive Midland universities (Birmingham, Aston, Leicester, Nottingham and Warwick).
 A further ten Midland universities joined the programme for phase 2, at which stage the programme was extended to include creative industries and technology.
 The initial objective was the appointment of subject-specialist fellows as change agents in the departments of their respective disciplines.
 One-year fellowships were awarded through a competitive selection process, the successful applicants being awarded a bursary for a year.
 Fifty-one fellows were appointed, approximately half of whom were existing members of staff (some on short-term contracts).
 The other half were recent postgraduates or completing doctoral students employed on full-time contracts.
 Most of the fellows were based in academic departments, the remainder being appointed to technology transfer offices.
-Approximately one third of the fellows had their own ideas which they wished to develop commercially.
+Approximately one-third of the fellows had their own ideas which they wished to develop commercially.
 All fellows had a sought-after skill set and those who had been seconded returned to their academic departments at the end of the year, others being appointed to technology-transfer roles.
 The remaining 34% took up posts in industry, including in spin-out companies.

 The head of the school of sciences in one of the Midland universities drew a comparison between years I and 3 of the Medici programme: ‘in year 1 things began to happen … in year 3 colleagues were seeking out the Medici fellows’.
-Of the 80 academic staff in the school, around 25% had progressed to a patent or further grant and three staff were almost exclusively focussed on the business applications of their research.
-But difficulties were identified in establishing cross-school commercial projects (mirroring perceived difficulties in setting up cross-school research projects.
+Of the 80 academic staff in the school, around 25% had progressed to a patent or further grant and three staff were almost exclusively focused on the business applications of their research.
+But difficulties were identified in establishing cross-school commercial projects (mirroring perceived difficulties in setting up cross-school research projects).
 Three reasons were given: income was attributed to individual school budgets; lack of alignment with school strategic plans; different sub-cultures.
 Rogers (2003) points out that a key change agent attribute, besides expertise in the area concerned, is that change agents need to work through opinion leaders and must have adopter orientation and empathy.
 This suggests that university change agents are more successful if they do not rock the boat but conform to the group norms where change is to be effected.
 This begs the question as to the extent to which more radical ideas are ignored or abandoned.

 Personalities of change agents

 Potential change agents can be identified in personality terms.
-They are highly motivated by change, need change in order to flourish, and have a low boredom threshold.
+They are highly motivated by change, need change in order to flourish and have a low boredom threshold.
 They need personal autonomy and, in challenging currently held knowledge and beliefs, may seem to be disruptive.
 They are charismatic in seeking to overcome resistance.
 They have less regard for the status quo and rules than others and frequently change their own ways of working.
 They see the big picture and have a low tolerance for detail.
 They are impulsive; indeed, they are likely to make mistakes if required to work in project management mode for long.
 Change agents assume that the consequences of the innovation decisions with which they have been involved will be positive.
 This is not always the case.